zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/migration/_review.md

             - "No"
         correct_answer: 1
         explination: >
             No. Most containers are multi-architecture images and run on Arm, but not all.
-Check your containers for Arm support
+Check your containers for Arm support.

 # ================================================================================